• Skip to primary navigation

 Related posts:

 A small stack of festive holiday fudge on a plate.
 Christmas Fudge A 5 tier Christmas Tree Pavlova, topped with a star shaped slice of mango Christmas Pavlova A martini glass is filled with an orange coloured clementine mousse.
 A clementine orange sits at the base of the glass.
-Clementine Mousse 2 glasses of eggnog pudding, garnished with whipped cream and nutmeg.
-Eggnog Pudding
+Clementine Mousse A ramekin of pumpkin pie custard with whipped cream and walnuts.
+A spoonful of custard is in the foreground.
+Pumpkin Custard

 Reader Interactions